Expungement

 Do you have questions about clearing your criminal record?
 Call Davis Defense at (952) 994-1568 or contact us online for a free consultation.

-I Was Arrested, But Never Charged With A Crime
+I Was Arrested, but Never Charged With a Crime

 You may be eligible for a full expungement if you were arrested for criminal activity, but charges were never filed or, if filed, charges were dismissed very early in the criminal process.
-You can request that the records related to your criminal proceeding be sealed and that all indentifying information be returned to you, including photographs, fingerprints, etc.
+You can request that the records related to your criminal proceeding be sealed and that all identifying information be returned to you, including photographs, fingerprints, etc.

-I Was Arrested, And Charged With A Crime
+I Was Arrested, and Charged With a Crime

 You may be eligible for an expungement if you were charged with a crime, but you were: